-IFFM Awards: Ranbir Kapoor's Sanju & Deepika Padukone's Padmaavat Lead The Nominations!
+IFFM Awards 2018: Ranbir Kapoor's Sanju & Deepika Padukone's Padmaavat Lead The Nominations!

 "Our competition section is as diverse as the films and people who come for the festival.
 It has some mainstream, indie and regional films but the one thing they share no matter what the language or theme, it is fantastic eye-catching cinema," Indian Film Festival of Melbourne, Director Mitu Bhowmick Lange said in a statement, reported IANS.

-Also, the Telugu movie Mahanati, which is based on the biopic on actress Savitri is on the nomination list along with another Telugu movie Rangasthalam, which stars Ram Charan and Samantha.
+Also, the Telugu movie Mahanati, which is the biopic of actress Savitri, is on the nomination list along with another Telugu movie Rangasthalam, which stars Ram Charan and Samantha.

-At the IFFM, the winners will be choosen from six different categories.
+At the IFFM, the winners will be chosen from six different categories.
 Below is the complete list of nominations:

 Best Film: Sanju, Padmavat, Padman, Hichki, Secret Superstar, Raazi, Mahanati, Rangasthalam.